alysivji/notes/software-engineering/clean_code.md

 > At all levels of abstraction, the intent should be clear.
 This will only happen if you write plain old objects and use aspect like mechanisms to incorporate other implementation concerns noninvasively.
 >
 > Whether you are designing systems or individual modules, never forget to use the simples thing that can possibly work.

+## Chapter 12: Emergence

+> It's easy to write code that we understand, because at the time we write it we're deep in an understanding of the problem we're trying to solve.
+Other maintainers of the code aren't going to have so deep an understanding

+- design must produce a system that acts as intended
+- tests help us ensure the program work as intended
+- writing tests leads to better designs
+- tests enable refactoring and empower us to keep our code clean
+- duplication is the primary enemy of a well-designed system, it represents additional work, additional risk, and additional unnecessary complexity
+- express yourself by choosing good names and by keeping your functions and classes small
+- often we get our working working and move onto the next program without giving sufficient thought to making that code easy for the next person to read

+### Rules for Simple Design

+1. Runs all the tests
+1. Contains no duplication
+1. Expresses the intent of the programmer
+1. Minimizes the number of classes and methods